michelnossin/pandaweb/README.md

 https://www.python.org/ and install python v3.
-Even better use Anaconda 3 to install Python 3, and Jupyter notebooks and soms required modules like Werkzeug which you need.
+Even better use Anaconda 3 to install Python 3, and Jupyter notebooks and soms required modules like Werkzeug which you need if you use the Python based API backend instead of NodeJS.

 Install these Python modules using Pip afterwards (similiar to Javascript's npm):
 ```
 python -m pip install pymongo
 python -m pip install numpy
 python -m pip install pandas
+python -m pip install flask-httpauth
+pip install -U flask-cors
 ```